yuhko-msft/microsoft-graph-docs/concepts/people-example.md

 # Use the People API in Microsoft Graph to get information about the people most relevant to you

 Microsoft Graph applications can use the People API to retrieve the people who are most relevant to a user.
-Relevance is determined by the user’s communication and collaboration patterns and business relationships.
-People can be local contacts or from an organization’s directory, and people from recent communications.
+Relevance is determined by the user's communication and collaboration patterns and business relationships.
+People can be local contacts or from an organization's directory, and people from recent communications.
 Along with generating this insight, the People API also provides fuzzy matching search support and the ability to retrieve the list of users relevant to another user in the signed-in user's organization.
 The People API is particularly useful for people picking scenarios, such as composing an email or creating a meeting.
 For example, you can use the People API in email compose scenarios.

 ## Authorization